rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

                 end
         end.

-The `rts_stat_vnode` is a little complicated as there are more commands that can be send to it.
-It's kind of like a mini [redis](http://redis.io/) in that it offers in-place updates instead of having to do a get-mutate-put cycle.
-Notice that all mutative operations return a new state with a modified `stats` entry which is a [dict](http://erldocs.com/R14B/stdlib/dict.html) that holds the various statistics.
+The stat vnode is like a mini [redis](http://redis.io/) in that it offers in-place updates.
+Notice that all mutations cause a new state to be created and returned.

     handle_command({get, StatName}, _Sender, #state{stats=Stats}=State) ->
         Reply =